tidev/titanium-socketio/README.md

 - [x] Titanium SDK 7.0.0+
 - [x] iOS: Swift 4.2

-**NOTE**: The iOS module is built with Swift 4.2.
+> 💡 The iOS module is built with Swift 4.2.
 Because of Swift's still missing ABI stability (work in progress), you need to have the same Swift version installed that was used to build the release version of this module.
 You can check your current Swift version by using `swift -v` from the terminal.

 ## Getting started